DroidScript/Docs/files/intros/App Events.md

 </sample Detect Resume>

 ### OnConfig()
 OnConfig is called when a device configuration changes, especially the screen orientation.
-This can be used to rearrange your layouts on orientatino change.
+This can be used to rearrange your layouts on orientation change.
 <sample Layout Orientation>
 function OnStart()
 {